oseledets/ttpy/README.md

 ttpy
 ====

-Python implementation of the TT-Toolbox.
-It contains several important packages for working with the Tensor Train (TT) format in Python.
-It is able to do interpolation, solve linear systems, eigenproblems, solve dynamical problems.
+Python implementation of the Tensor Train (TT) -Toolbox.
+It contains several important packages for working with the TT-format in Python.
+It is able to do TT-interpolation, solve linear systems, eigenproblems, solve dynamical problems.
 Several computational routines are done in Fortran (which can be used separatedly), and are wrapped with the f2py tool.
 Installation
 ============